plafer/Tissue.jl/README.md

     + Solution: use `struct Frame{T <: AbstractType}` instead

 # Feature request
-+ Specify if you want calculators to run with async (1 thread), or spawn (multiple threads)
-    + Can be useful to debug calculators.
-Debugger only runs in main thread I think.
-+ User must specify which output stream will be polled (or register a callback)
-    + Otherwise data will accumulate forever in that Channel
-    + Similar to what mediapipe does
 + Precompile all `process()` methods that will be used?
     + Caused some question marks for me on the first run of `process()` of a bigger `process()` implementation (face detection).